Writing

 in almost all cases

-The books at the core of the Pathway units have been carefully selected to engage and inspire, and to provide plentiful opportunities for following the interests of pupils.
+The books have been carefully selected to engage and inspire, and to provide plentiful opportunities for following the interests of pupils.
 The Plan, Do, Review model is followed to encourage child-initiated learning and to respond to the interests of the child, additional suggestions for which are included in each unit.

 Discrete Teaching of Handwriting